 Shortages of blood cells (red blood cells, white blood cells, or platelets) cause most of the symptoms in people with myelodysplastic syndromes (MDS).
 Hematopoietic growth factors can often help bring the blood counts closer to normal.

-Hematopoietic growth factors are hormone-like substances that stimulate bone marrow to produce blood cells.
-These substances occur naturally in the body, but scientists have found a way to make them outside of the body in large amounts.
-This allows patients to get these factors in larger doses than would be produced by their own body.
+Hematopoietic growth factors are hormone-like substances that help bone marrow make new blood cells.
+These substances occur naturally in the body, but scientists have found ways to make large amounts of them in the lab.
+Patients can get these factors in larger doses than would be made by their own body.

-More studies are under way to find the best way to predict which patients will benefit from growth factors and the best way to combine growth factors with each other and with other treatments, such as chemotherapy or hormones.
-Patients usually receive the growth factors through subcutaneous (under the skin) injections.
-Your health care team can give the injections, or you or your family members can learn to give them.
+Studies are under way to find the best way to predict which patients will be helped by growth factors and similar drugs, as well as the best way to combine growth factors with each other and with other treatments, such as chemotherapy.

 The American Cancer Society medical and editorial content team